Chapter 19: The Tragedy at Ong Thanh 062025

 becoming helping soldiers rather than shooting soldiers.
 To make matters

-worse, initially, Captain George, himself, led the charge for the entire
+worse, initially, Captain George himself led the charge for the entire

 company, moving forward toward the shooting, instead of having them make

-young Americans caught up in the slaughter, on this day, were the
+Most young Americans caught up in the slaughter, on this day, were the

 offspring of parents who had raised their sons to make helping an

-listen, but he demeaned his young subordinate commander in the worst way
+but he demeaned his young subordinate commander in the worst way

 possible.
 If Terry had listened to Welch, then a plan would have

-Welch would have been leading the battalion instead of the inexperienced
+Welch would have been leading the Battalion instead of the inexperienced

 Captain George.
 There is no doubt that Welch would have known what to